RaptorRush135/Fundamentos-LIS/README.md

 agregaaaaaar más
 ---

-## Producto:
+## Product / Requirements:

-aquí pude ir algo breve encima, como "este es nuestro producto", el link hacia el código y hacia la aplicaión en formato apk o algún zip para descargar la aplicaión
+Our final product, both the app (apk) and the source code can be found [here](Product).

 ### Correspondence with the Requirements:

-After reworking the requirements, the user stories, and establishing the acceptance criteria, we considered that they were specific enough and we could start carrying out the interface design proposal.
+After reworking the requirements, the user stories, and establishing the acceptance criteria, we considered that they were specific enough and we could start carrying out the implementation of the product.

 1. Choose a soft-skill: